Capela, Gallinari pace Hawks to third straight victory - WHIZ News

 TIP-INS

-Hawks: Interim coach Nate McMillan said there was no update on F John Collins, who missed his third straight game with a left ankle sprain.
-Collins, the team’s second-leading scorer this season, had 38 points in Atlanta’s win at Golden State on March 26. … F De’Andre Hunter still has no immediate timetable to return from a left knee injury. … Gallinari was 13 for 15 on free throws. … Trae Young, Atlanta’s leading scorer this season, had 13 points after missing Friday’s win at New Orleans with a knee injury.
+Hawks: McMillan said there was no update on F John Collins, who missed his third straight game with a left ankle sprain. … F De’Andre Hunter still has no immediate timetable to return from a left knee injury. … Young, Atlanta’s leading scorer this season, had 13 points after missing Friday’s win at New Orleans with a knee injury. … Williams finished with 15 points and sparked the second-team offense.

 SPECIAL SNEAKERS